-Additional information on each committee, including the members, the number of meetings held in fiscal 2021 and the duties and responsibilities of such committee, are available on the following pages.
+Additional information on each committee, including the members as of January 19, 2024 (without giving effect to Mr. Clough's anticipated retirement), the number of meetings held in fiscal 2023 and the duties and responsibilities of such committee, are available on the following pages.